-Five Free Tools for Multi-Monitor Computer Set-Ups
+5 Free Tools for Multi-Monitor Computer Set-Ups

 As a developer or designer, it is often helpful to have multiple monitors to increase the amount of screen real estate you have, which in turn can lead to higher productivity.
 For instance, you may have one screen as your primary monitor where you perform your work, and another one that has your email client, Skype, IM client, Twitter client, and other communication apps that you can easily monitor and switch to.

-Synergy is an open source software application that lets users of multi-monitor workstations share a mouse and keyboard between several displays.
+Synergy is free dual monitor software that lets users of multi-monitor workstations share a mouse and keyboard between several displays.
 All you have to do is move the mouse cursor off the edge of one display to have it on another adjacent display.
 It also creates a single virtual clipboard to allow the copy and pasting across the many displays.
 With Synergy comes a handy module for synchronizing your screensavers across multiple displays so that they run in tandem.
 If there is a password required after screensaver mode, you only have to type in the password into one monitor to activate all the others.
 There is also a fork of Synergy called Synergy+ that you can check out on Google Code.

-Input Director grants you the ability to use a single keyboard and mouse on a multi-computer set up, making it the ideal solution for networked computers, a common situation where professionals have more than one computer (such as a desktop and laptop).
+Input Director is multi-display software that grants you the ability to use a single keyboard and mouse on a multi-computer set up, making it the ideal solution for networked computers, a common situation where professionals have more than one computer (such as a desktop and laptop).
 All you have to do is move the pointer off the edge of the display and it appears on the adjacent monitor on that side, making it the active monitor.

 UltraMon is a great tool for multi-display computer configurations that can support up to 10 monitors.
 It allows you to set custom features for each monitor such as resolution, wallpaper, and taskbar settings.
 UltraMon allows for the moving of running programs from the primary display to the secondary (and vice versa).
 Each of the monitors will have their own taskbar showing you the applications running on them.
 You can predefine and save monitor settings, as well as position where a program opens from the shortcut menu to help speed up your workflow.
 It also has a feature for easily turning off secondary monitors to conserve electricity consumption when you don’t need them and to reduce distraction when they’re not in use.